ossec/ossec-docs/docs/programs/agent_control.rst

 The agent_control tool allows you to query and get information from any agent you have configured on your server and it also allows you to restart (run now) the syscheck/rootcheck scan on any agent.
+It can also enable **FIM maintenance mode** so integrity updates during OS patching are absorbed quietly into the syscheck database (see :option:`agent_control -M`).

 Enabling `active response <../manual/ar/index.html>`_ will be necessary to start scans remotely and possibly other functions.